Rubio’s IE Dumped All Its Money Into PAC That Bankrolled “Don’t Rank Rene” Campaign

 On Nov.
 4, with the election just 24 hours away, an independent expenditure campaign set up to prop up Rubio’s candidacy dumped nearly all of its money (just $40,000) into a political action committee that bankrolled the “Don’t Rank Rene” campaign, which focused on convincing voters to do just that: not rank Gonzalez on their ranked-choice ballots.

-Rubio’s IE dumped all of its money raised into a PAC called Progressive Voice for Oregon.
+Rubio’s IE dumped all of its money raised into the PAC called Progressive Voice for Oregon.
 The PAC this fall raised about $300,000, mostly from unions, including SEIU, AFSCME and the Portland Association of Teachers, and from the political arms of local nonprofits.
 The PAC’s biggest check, for $100,000, came from a federal PAC called Clean and Prosperous America, which supports progressive politicians and measures.

 The “Don’t Rank Rene” campaign emerged about a month prior to election night.
 In short order, the campaign raised $345,000 to push literature and ads encouraging voters to leave Gonzalez off of their ranked-choice ballots entirely.
 More than a third of the contributions made to the “Don’t Rank Rene” campaign came from Progressive Voice for Oregon.
 (Progressive Voice spent a modest amount of money supporting the two progressive candidates running for the Multnomah County Board of Commissioners.
 Both won their races.)